wpwoodjr/Stereo-Image-Combiner/README.md

 ## Usage

-1. Open `index.html` in any modern web browser, or browse to https://wpwoodjr.github.io/Stereo-Image-Combiner/
+1. Browse to https://wpwoodjr.github.io/Stereo-Image-Combiner/ (not to worry, your images are all handled locally in your browser)
 2. Drag and drop two images onto the designated drop zone
 3. Use the controls to adjust:
    - Scale (for preview only)